 Learn something new every day More Info... by email

 An adrenal nodule is a mass that forms from unchecked cellular reproduction within the adrenal gland.
-Usually comprised of neuroendocrine cells, an adrenal nodule is generally benign in its composition.
-Often, symptomatic individuals possess a genetic predisposition for adrenal nodule development.
+Usually comprised of neuroendocrine cells, it is generally benign in its composition.
+Often, symptomatic individuals possess a genetic predisposition for the development of these nodules.
 When treatment is warranted, the approach may range from the administration of medication to gland excision.

 Inadvertently discovered adrenal masses are frequently referred to as adrenal incidentalomas.
 In such cases, routine or diagnostic imaging tests reveal the nodule's presence.
 Whether the mass is discovered by chance or the individual is symptomatic, a battery of laboratory and diagnostic tests may be performed to confirm a diagnosis.
 Generally, a blood panel and imaging tests, including a computerized tomography (CT) scan, are conducted to evaluate hormone levels and determine the exact location and presentation of the adrenal nodule.
 Large masses or those with an anomalous shape generally necessitate additional testing to determine whether the growth is malignant, or cancerous.